rootslab/spade/Readme.md

 'ready' : function ( Object address ) : undefined

 /*
- * Connection is down ( on the first 'close' event for the socket ).
+ * Connection is currently down ( on the first 'close' event from the socket ).
  */
 'offline' : function ( Object address ) : undefined